kefniark/nix-go-template/Readme.md

 # Nix Go Template

-Small experimentation to integrate a Go Application with nix flakes.
-To get reproducible cross-platform dev environments and builds.
+Small experimentation to integrate a Go Application with nix flakes, to get reproducible dev environments and builds.

 ## Goals